Last Updated on by Karl

 GetResponse vs. MailChimp: Features Comparison

-Saying these two platforms are robust in features is an understatement.
+Saying these two email marketing tools are robust in features is an understatement.

 That’s actually a bad thing for most newbies.
 Where do you even start?